Measuring Small Longitudinal Phase Shifts via Weak Measurement Amplification: Results

-{\it Results.} Our experiment results are shown in Fig. 2, in which real lines are theoretical predictions and dots are measured data.
+Our experiment results are shown in Fig. 2.
+Fig. 2(a) shows the relationship between amplified phase $\kappa$ and ultra-small phase $\theta$, in which real lines are theoretical predictions and dots are measured data.
 When phase signal to be measured is small enough, according to Eq.
 (3), the factor of amplification mainly determined by parameter $(\alpha\gamma)/(\beta\eta)$.
 Three different values of $(\alpha\gamma)/(\beta\eta)$ are considered in our experiment corresponding to about $3, 5$ and $10$ times magnification in the linear amplification region.
-For each case, four ultra-small phases chosen in the range of $0.03\mathrm{rad}-0.1\mathrm{rad}$, which are produced by LCVR1, are measured.
+For each case, four ultra-small phases chosen in the range of $0.03\mathrm{rad}-0.1\mathrm{rad}$, which are produced by LCVR1, are measured in advance.
+From Fig. 2(b), we can see the LCVR's phase is linearly related to the voltage.

 As an important experimental parameter, $(\alpha\gamma)/(\beta\eta)$ needs to be determined before the amplification measurement.
 This is done by measuring the successful probability of post-selection i.e., $p=|\langle\psi_{f}|\psi_{i}\rangle|^{2}=(\alpha\gamma+\beta\eta)^{2}$ without introducing any ultra-small phase.
 In the case of our experiment, $(\alpha\gamma)/(\beta\eta)=-\mathrm{tan}(45^{\circ}-2\delta)$ and $\mathrm{sin}(2\delta)=\sqrt{p}$, which gives